Sherexmykes/Sprint-Challenge-State-Management-Smurfs/Answers.md

 1. In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?

-store sees all, remembers all
+Store sees all, remembers all.
-reducers are the guides
+Reducers are the guides.
-actions are the doers
+Actions are the doers

 Redux is a small, light-weight state container for use when building JavaScript applications.
 Remember, Redux has nothing to do with React other than the fact that many developers use them together.
 Redux is a predictable state management library for JavaScript applications and is the most popular State container for React applications.